mat3rial/silver-guide-argent/en/toolkit/glossary.md

 ## Non-monetary exchanges

-Also referred to as "bartered exchanges" or "exchanges of goods and services", exchanges of assets, liabilities, or non-monetary services against other assets, liabilities, or non-monetary services, with no or negligible monetary consideration such as in partnerships and co-productions where each partner contributes in kind goods and services of more or less equal value, commonly known as barter.
+Also referred to as “barter exchanges” or “exchanges of goods and services”, exchanges of assets, liabilities, or non-monetary services against other assets, liabilities, or non-monetary services, with no or negligible monetary consideration such as in partnerships and co-productions where each partner contributes in-kind goods and services of more or less equal value, commonly known as “barter.”

 ## Non-profit organization

 A person (other than an individual, estate, trust, charity, public institution, municipality, or government) that meets the following conditions:

-* It is organized and operated solely for non-profit purposes.
+* Organized and operated solely for non-profit purposes.
-* It does not distribute or make available any of its income for the personal benefit of any proprietor, member, or shareholder, unless the proprietor, member, or shareholder is a club, a society, or an association that has, as its primary purpose and function, the promotion of amateur athletics in Canada.
+* Does not distribute or make available any of its income for the personal benefit of any proprietor, member, or shareholder, unless the proprietor, member, or shareholder is a club, a society, or an association that has, as its primary purpose and function, the promotion of amateur athletics in Canada.

 ## Public service body